The Verdict of Innocent in the Judgment Hour

 To briefly touch on the matter of whether "alone" is a valid insertion to the Biblical phrase "justification by faith" we can simply say this.
 Does our sanctification and holiness of life (even of the most mature Christian) ever enable us to stand before the Law of God and be measured by the righteousness of the Law?
 No!
 Why?
 Because the Law of God demands the very righteousness of God to meet its high and holy demands.
 This not even the holiest saint who ever lived can bring to the Law as a sanctified life pure enough to pass its scrutiny.

 simply to the Cross I cling.

 let me hide myself in Thee.

-Are we justified by faith alone?
+Are we repentant sinners who call out to the Lord for forgiveness of our sins justified by God's unmerited grace alone through faith alone in the sinless life and atoning death of Christ alone?
 Absolutely!
-Does justifying faith in Christ bring the gift of the indwelling Holy Spirit to begin to write the Law of God in our hearts?
+Does justifying faith in Christ bring the gift of the indwelling Holy Spirit to begin to sanctify us and write the Law of God in our hearts?
 Absolutely.
 Does the work of the Holy Spirit in our hearts ever justify us?
 Never!

 Come quickly, Lord Jesus we are complete in Thee.